palewire/go-big-with-github-actions/docs/scraper.md

 Think of Actions as renting a blank computer from GitHub.
 In order to use it, you will need to install latest version of whatever language you are using and corresponding package managers.

-Becasue these actions are used often, GitHub has a [marketplace](https://github.com/marketplace?type=actions)where you can choose pre-packaged Action steps.
+Becasue these actions are used so often, GitHub has a [marketplace](https://github.com/marketplace?type=actions) where you can choose pre-packaged Action steps.

 The `Checkout` action checks-out our repository so your action file has access to it.
 We will use this so that we can add the scraped data back into the repo.